rinaldyansyahpramanaipb/RPL-Kelompok-13-Project-/README.md

 # RPL
-This repository created to help our RPL project
+This repository is created to help our RPL project